chrispei1101/ECS150-Project1/REPORT.md

 # SSHELL : Simple Shell
 ## Summary
-This program, 'sshell' provides a basic yet functional command-line interface with features commonly found in UNIX shells.
-It supports basic shell functionalities, including executing external commands, output redirection, piping, and built-in commands like cd, pwd, sls and exit.
+This program, `sshell`, aims to construct a basic shell that is capable of executing diverse commands including built-in commands, output redirection, piping, extra features like `sls` and error management.
+The program adopts a modular approach, dividing the core functionality into separate functions such as parsing, command execution, error checking, output redirection and handling built-in commands like `cd`, `pwd` and `exit`.

 ## Implementation
 The implementation of this program having these features:
-1. Command Execution: Executes external commands entered by the user
+1. **Command Execution**: Executes external commands entered by the user
-2. Built-in Commands: Supports built-in commands such as cd, pwd, exit, and sls
+2. **Built-in Commands**: Supports built-in commands such as cd, pwd, exit, and sls
-3. Output Redirection: Redirects command output to a file using > or >>
+3. **Output Redirection**: Redirects command output to a file using `>` or `>>`
-4. Piping: Allows chaining multiple commands using |
+4. **Piping**: Allows chaining multiple commands using `|`
-5. Error Handling: Provides error messages for common issues like missing commands, mislocated output redirection, and unable to open
+5. **Error Handling**: Provides error messages for common issues like missing commands, mislocated output redirection, and unable to open

 ### 1. Command Execution